Analytical models of the Proton Structure Function and the gluon distribution at small x beyond leading order: Numerical Analysis

-In Fig.{\ref{fig:3}} we plot the singlet structure Functions $F_2^{S(I),LO}$ and $F_2^{S(I),NLO}$, $F_2^{S(I),NNLO}$ for a range of small $2\times10^{-6}\leq x\leq 1\times 10^{-3}$ and at $Q^2=590$ GeV$^2$ and then compare with the NNPDF3.0 data \cite{nnpdf}.
+In Fig.{\ref{fig:3}} we plot the singlet structure Functions $F_2^{S(I),LO}$ and $F_2^{S(I),NLO}$, $F_2^{S(I),NNLO}$ for a range of small $2\times10^{-6}\leq x\leq 1\times 10^{-3}$ and at fixed $Q^2=590$ GeV$^2$ and then compare with the NNPDF3.0 data \cite{nnpdf}.
 We observe that the LO as well as the NLO effects are much closer to data.
 But when NNLO effects are added the prediction comes below the data.
-For instance it is observed that varying the values of $T_1$ and $T_2$ will bring the prediction closer to data.
-As an illustration we also show for $T_1=0.5$ and $T_2= 10^{-4}$ with the corresponding values of $C^{NLO}= 18.491$ and $C^{NNLO}=0.004 $ as in fig.(\ref{fig:3i}).
-At those values of $T_1$ and $T_2$ the NLO prediction shows a high consistency with the data but we do not observe any significant rise in the evolution for NNLO correction. which interpretes that the parameter $T_2$ is is having a very minimal contribution in the evolution for NNLO correction.\\
+For instance it is observed that varying the values of $T_1$ and $T_2$ bring the prediction closer to data.
+As an illustration we show for $T_1=0.5$ and $T_2= 10^{-4}$ with the corresponding values of $C^{NLO}= 18.491$ and $C^{NNLO}=0.004 $ as in fig.(\ref{fig:3i}).
+At those values of $T_1$ and $T_2$ the NLO prediction shows a high consistency with the data but we do not observe any significant rise in the evolution for NNLO correction. which interprets that the parameter $T_2$ is having a very minimal contribution in the evolution for NNLO correction.\\

-In Fig.{\ref{fig:4}} represents the results of $Q$ evolution of the singlet structure Functions $F_2^{S(I),LO}$ and $F_2^{S(I),NLO}$, $F_2^{S(I),NNLO}$ for a few values of small $x$.
-Using our set of parameters $T_1=0.02704$ and $T_2=0.0247$ in our models $F_2^{S(I),NLO}$ (eqn.\ref{E5.26}) and $F_2^{S(I),NNLO}$ (eqn.\ref{E5.37}), we compare with the NNPDF3.0 data \cite{nnpdf}.
+\\ Fig.{\ref{fig:4}} represents the results of $Q$ evolution of the singlet structure Functions $F_2^{S(I),LO}$ and $F_2^{S(I),NLO}$, $F_2^{S(I),NNLO}$ for a few values of small $x$.
+Using our initial set of parameters $T_1=0.02704$ and $T_2=0.0247$ in our models $F_2^{S(I),NLO}$ (eqn.\ref{E5.26}) and $F_2^{S(I),NNLO}$ (eqn.\ref{E5.37}), we compare with the NNPDF3.0 data \cite{nnpdf}.
 We observe that our model upto NLO is valid but when NNLO corrections are taken then the structure function deviates much below the data as well as with the LO and NLO result.
 This shows that our small $x$ approximations in NLO model is validated than those in our NNLO model.